 If you are looking for a festival that is truly hip, forward-thinking, beautifully located, and brings in a cornucopia of different types of music to get down and funky to. . .
-You needn’t look further- Primavera Sound Barcelona 2021 (from 2nd-6th June) is the musical paradise made for you.
+You needn’t look further- Primavera Sound Barcelona 2022 (from 2nd-12th June) is the musical paradise made for you.

 2022 Lineup and More

 Has been raging as one of Europe’s finest music festivals since 2001.
 What makes them so legendary?
 Most notably, their consistently impressive and diverse lineups.

-To give you a small taste, they have hosted musical extraordinaires from Franz Ferdinand, to Nine Inch Nails, to Radiohead, to Kendrick Lamar, to Death Cab For Cutie, and to many other far reaches of musical genre possibilities.
+To give you a small taste, they have hosted musical extraordinaires from Tame Impala, to The Strokes, to Tyler, The Creator, to Dua Lipa, and to many other far reaches of musical genre possibilities.

 See the lineup for 2022 below: